justnonamenoname/lt/readme.txt

 Qualia are not something separate, they are connected to the carrier of consciousness.
 In informational theories there are no qualia and no bearer of consciousness to which they are directed, they do not solve the problem of pointwise binding.
 The formation of a qualia-based image from spatially distributed information would violate the principle of locality and physical laws, and imply magical action at a distance.
-Qualia have size, information does not have such a parameter.
+Qualia have spatial size, information does not have such a parameter.
 If we assume that there is qualia in information, then we add a hidden property that would be impossible to know about without the assumption of this hidden property.
 Informational theories attempting to explain phenomenal consciousness do not answer the question of why you live in this brain and not in another; this requires a physical connection with the brain, and a physical connection requires a physical object.
 Qualia without the so-called observer lead to the same problem - why do you live the life of this brain and not another?